MoMaF/metadatatools/README.md

 # metadatatools

-Scripts for extracting and handling KAVI's Elonet and MoMaF metadata
+Scripts for extracting and handling KAVI's Elonet and MoMaF metadata.

 ## `kavi-download`